ChadNetwig/social-insect-collective-comp/README.md

    cd social-insect-collective-comp
    ```

-2. Open the simulation:

-- Either run cse598-proj5-code-FINAL.html in your browser

-- Or analyze/edit the simulation logic in a text or HTML editor

-Note: You may open it locally (no server required).

 ## 📊 Visualizing the Results

 A time series graph is generated to show the remaining food in each feeder over the course of the simulation.